 Until now.
 A variety of indoor growing kits now let everyone have the opportunity to grow plants, with no excuses.

 In fact, countertop gardens can be better for the environment.
 The designs are engineered to be so self-sufficient and take up so little space that there is no room for waste.
-Soil-less growing mediums mean less pests, reducing the use of pesticides and disease-control sprays.
+Soil-less growing mediums mean fewer pests, reducing the use of pesticides and disease-control sprays.
 Controlled temperatures and weather conditions mean less stress and damage to the plants, too.
 Water usage is cut down dramatically, since water is often recycled in a system.
 Plants grow faster and in less space, allowing you to maximize your output and consume more produce grown in your own kitchen.

 If you’re searching for innovative gardening ideas that go beyond a pot, soil and some seeds, check out these 5 mini countertop garden options: